RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

 Pro:

 -   Official ECMAScript standard.
--   No build tools or boilerplate code required when the browser / runtime supports it.
+-   No build tools or boilerplate code is required if the browser/runtime supports it.
--   Large amount of build tools support it.
+-   A large amount of build tools support it.
 -   Zero runtime overhead.

 Con:

--   If IE 11 support is needed, build step is required.
+-   If IE 11 support is needed, a build step is required.

 ## Historical